 Anyone who’s had a kidney stone knows they’re quite agonizing—and they may cause upper back pain, says Dr. Ghannad.
 It’s unlikely that this is the only kidney stone symptom you’ll notice though.
 You may also feel severe pain in your side and back below your ribs, the Mayo Clinic notes.
 Discomfort while peeing or red- or brown-hued urine may be other clues.
 The best advice?
 “If pain is severe and persistent, it’s a good idea to be evaluated by a physician,” says Ghannad.
 Feel pain on your right side, under the shoulder blade?
 You may have a gallbladder issue, and need to see your doctor.

 Syda Productions/ Shutterstock

 The flu may be going around—but this isn’t any old illness.
 In certain instances, severe back pain with an accompanying fever or numbness or tingling in your arms can be from a spinal infection, points out Dr. Tien.
-Some risk factors are if you’re immunosuppressed, have cancer or diabetes, or are obese.
+This condition is very rare, but some risk factors are if you’re immunosuppressed, have cancer or diabetes, or are obese.
 If your doc thinks you may have a spinal infection, they may order an X-rays, CT, or MRI scan to help make the diagnosis.
-Antibiotic or antifungal medications can treat the issue.
+You’ll need to go to a hospital for intravenous antibiotics.

 The pain is searing through your chest, too